Best AI Wealth Management Tools in 2026

 Short answer

 AI wealth management tools in 2026 fall into three jobs.
-Full-stack planners (Origin, Empower, PortfolioPilot) aggregate your whole financial life and plan against goals.
-Investing-focused tools (Magnifi, Walnut) go deeper on holdings and themes: Walnut is an AI investing assistant you chat with on the broker you already own, connected read-only through SnapTrade and grounded in your real holdings.
-Robo-advisors (Wealthfront) manage a portfolio for you.
+Full-stack planners (Origin, Empower) aggregate your whole financial life and plan against goals, and PortfolioPilot gives an AI read across your aggregated holdings.
+Investing-focused tools (Magnifi, Walnut) go deeper on holdings and themes: Walnut is an AI investing assistant you chat with on the broker you already own, connected read-only and grounded in your real holdings.
+Robo-advisors (Betterment Premium, Wealthfront) manage a portfolio for you, with Betterment Premium adding access to human advisors.
+What changed in 2026 is the AI on top of each: conversational assistants grounded in real holdings went mainstream, planners layered AI across the experience, and robo-advisors added hybrid tiers.
 There is no single best one; for broad wealth management the full-stack planners lead, while Walnut leads only in its own lane.
-Match the tool to whether you want to plan, research and act, or hand it off.
 Walnut is not an investment adviser.

 “AI wealth management” covers a lot of different products in 2026, and the label hides how differently they work.
 Some pull together every account you have and plan your whole financial life.
 Some focus on investing and your actual holdings.
 Some quietly manage the money for you.
 The most useful question when comparing them is not which has the smartest AI, it is what each one actually connects to and whether it plans, researches, or runs the portfolio on your behalf.
-This guide covers six tools (Origin, PortfolioPilot, Empower, Magnifi, Walnut, and Wealthfront), describes each on the same fields, and is honest about where each one, including Walnut, is the wrong fit.
-For the evergreen version of this comparison, see the best AI wealth management tools roundup; this page is its 2026-stamped sibling.
+This guide covers seven tools (Origin, Empower, Walnut, PortfolioPilot, Betterment Premium, Magnifi, and Wealthfront), describes each on the same fields, calls out what changed this year, and weaves Walnut in next to its closest comparisons rather than parking it in a corner, so you can see where it is similar, where it is different, and where it is the wrong fit.
+This page is deliberately 2026-framed.
+For the evergreen explainer of what the category is and how it works (the part that does not change year to year), see the best AI wealth management tools roundup; this page is its year-stamped sibling and stays focused on the 2026 picks and what is new.

 What an AI wealth management tool is in 2026